Code-Institute-Submissions/ScalesandTailsMP1/README.md

 - link to live website  https://jay-o-sullivan.github.io/milestoneProject1/

- This project i did not use a bootstrap template , i wanted to do it from different pieces of code and make them work together for my own design.
+ This project i used the code institute bootstrap template and changed it as i wanted to do it from different pieces of code and make them work together for my own design.

 ## UX